beacourage/CV/README.md

 - AS Level Further Mathematics – A*,
 - GCSE Examinations – 8A*’s, 2A’s

-## Skills
+## Experience

-#### Good Communication Skills

-Whilst working at the psychiatric hospital, I provided direct care to vulnerable and unpredictable patients.
-This has allowed me to develop strong communication skills.
-I also volunteer at a Hospice, where I talk to patients and communicate with them regularly.
+#### The North London Clinic – Forensic Psychiatric Hospital  (Nov.
+2017-Oct.2018)

+- Healthcare Assistant
+- Provided direct care to vulnerable and unpredictable patients.
+- Conducted level one and level two observations, noting mental state, activity and behavior at regular intervals.
+- Update patient care plans, write progress notes, supervise family visits, escort patients on ground leave.
+- Worked with a multidisciplinary team in a varied and fast-paced environment.

+#### St John's Hospice  (Oct.
+2017-Oct.2018)

+- Volunteered weekly in the in-patient unit and the day centre

+## Skills, personal interest, awards

-#### Fast Learner and Problem Solver
+- Fast Learner and Problem Solver:
     I have always enjoyed learning and I relish in a fast paced learning environment.
 I believe that my degree in Astrophysics and Physical Chemistry reflects this.
 I received 85% in The Physics of the Stars, and 78% in Advanced Physical Chemistry, two advanced and complex modules at UCL, and received a Higher Education Achievement Award.
 I am highly numerical and achieved Silver Awards in three prestigious UK maths challenges.
+Furthermore, the intensive nature of the Maker's experience ensures you graduate a fast learner.
+- Very strong Communication Skills:
+    I have always enjoyed working with others and learning from them, it speeds up my development and adds an element of fun that would not be there if I was always working in isolation.
+I definitely believe that two brains are more powerful then one, and there is always so much you can learn from another person regardless of their ability.
+I believe that I am a very outgoing and positive person and I love forming connections and seeing the best in others.
+Working with and talking to people is my number one passion and I was pleasantly surprised to find that coding is probably one of the most collaborative activities out there.
+- Higher Education Achievement Award (HEAR) for most improved student.
+- Member of Royal Society of Chemistry’s outreach initiative: Spectroscopy in a Suitcase, SIAS.
+- Good public speaker – Delivered presentations at UCL to students on ‘Single molecule magnets’ and ‘Binding affinities of drug-protein complexes.’
+- Keen actress – Have appeared in many plays throughout both school and first year of UCL.
+- Good musician – Associated board of music grade 8 in both singing and piano.
+- Highly numerical – Silver awards in three prestigious UK maths challenges.
+2011-2012
+-	Strong leadership skills – Senior prefect and school council leader at St Marys.